 SIRIUS XM operates a complex and growing business.
 SIRIUS XM offers a wide variety of subscription packages at different price points.
 SIRIUS XM's business is dependent on the operation and availability of its information technology and communication systems and those of certain third party service providers.
-Any degradation in the quality, or any failure, of SIRIUS XM's systems could reduce SIRIUS XM's revenue, cause SIRIUS XM to lose customers and damage SIRIUS XM's brand.
+Any degradation in the quality, or any failure, of SIRIUS XM's systems could reduce SIRIUS XM's revenue, cause SIRIUS XM to lose customers and damage SIRIUS XM's business.
+Although SIRIUS XM to lose customers and damage SIRIUS XM's brand.
 Although SIRIUS XM has implemented practices designed to maintain the availability of its information technology systems and mitigate the harm of any unplanned interruptions, SIRIUS XM cannot anticipate all eventualities.
 SIRIUS XM occasionally experiences unplanned outages or technical difficulties.
 SIRIUS XM could also experience loss of data or processing capabilities, which could cause SIRIUS XM to lose customers and could materially harm SIRIUS XM's reputation and SIRIUS XM's operating results.